washingtonyachtclub/documents/WYC_By-Laws.md

 Instructors are Members with Ratings who teach organized sailing classes, mostly to beginning sailors.

 ### Requirements
-1. At least one Instructor for each class must hold a Whaler Rating except for during windsurf classes.
-If a Member wishes to become an Instructor, the Club will prioritize the training of potential Instructors in safe Whaler usage (provided that they hold a Boater Education Card).
+1. At least one Instructor for each dinghy class must hold a Whaler Rating.
-2. To become an Instructor, one should have a Skipper Rating for the class that they wish to teach.
+2. A Skipper Rating for the class that they wish to teach.
 Alternatively, to teach a Dinghy Class (Single-Handed, Double-Handed, Sailboard, or Catamaran), they may have an Intermediate Rating for the class that they wish to teach and at least one other Dinghy Skipper rating, and be approved by the Vice Commodore.
 3. If approved by the Vice Commodore, Members with only Intermediate Ratings but with prior experience serving as a Co-Instructor may serve as an Instructor for Novice Dinghy classes for the Fleet in which they hold the Intermediate Rating.
-4. Dinghy Instructors should have already passed the Dinghy Novice Written Test, and they should attempt to pass the Dinghy Skipper Written Test before teaching their next class.
-5. For windsurf instruction, the instructor must be familiar with the teaching boundaries, windsurf teaching materials, and how to rescue folks with the stand-up paddleboard.
+4. For windsurf instruction, the instructor must be familiar with the teaching boundaries, windsurf teaching materials, and how to rescue folks with the stand-up paddleboard.

 ### Duties and Privileges
 1. Instructors may check out Members for vessels in which the Members are not rated within the defined scope of the class that is being taught.